e-renault/ErwanEngine2/readme.md

 Depending on you hardware, you could have to change DEVICE_ID and PLATFORM_ID in order to select you GPU (check firsts line of "main.c").
 Mine is intel integrated Intel(R) UHD Graphics 620.

+## Makefile
+A Makefile is included in the project.
+It basically just compile and run the program.
+You may still need to install packages by yourself (see install section)

 ## Compile
 You can use the command :
 ```